-Eddie Robinson Coach of the Year Award Presented by the Football Writers Association of America and the Fiesta Bowl
+Eddie Robinson Coach of the Year presented by the Football Writers Association of America and the Fiesta Bowl

 The FWAA has honored a major-college coach with its Coach of the Year Award since 1957.
 In 1997, the FWAA named the award in honor of Eddie Robinson who passed away on April 4, 2007.
 A coaching legend at Grambling State University for 55 years, Coach Robinson amassed more Division I victories (408) than any other coach in history.